stackbit-projects/oceanic-tulip-ef834/content/_index.md

           young children, pregnant moms, and individuals with medical conditions or a disability.
         content_align: left
-      - title: What about accommodation for attendees?
+      - title: May someone stay in my room who is not a member of my family?
         title_align: left
         content: >-
           Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Donec aliquet